home edit page issue tracker

 Acc: accusative

 The accusative case is most frequently used for direct objects of transitive verbs.
-Singular nouns in accusative have the same form with the nominative but they are usually combined with the proclitic particle զ/z.
-Plural nouns ending with the plural prticle ք/k’ have distinct nominative and accusative forms because of the plural ending, which becomes ս/s.
+Singular nouns in accusative have the same form as the nominative, but they are usually combined with the proclitic particle զ/z.
+Plural nouns ending with the plural suffix ք/k’ have distinct nominative and accusative forms because of the plural suffix, which becomes ս/s.

 Examples